Skin Cancer Screenings Are Vital

 Squamous cell carcinoma also results from too much sun exposure.
 In addition, pipe and cigar smoking can cause this type of cancer to appear on the lip.
 However, it may occur anywhere on the body and appears as an enlarging skin ulcer or pink, inflamed wart-like lesion.
 Squamous cell carcinoma can spread to lymph nodes in advanced cases (less than 5% of cases).
 Like basal cell carcinoma, squamous cell carcinoma has an excellent cure rate when treated promptly.

 A melanoma usually presents as a new, odd-looking mole (two out of every three cases), but can develop from an existing benign mole (one out of every three cases).
 Melanoma is not as common as the other two types of skin cancer, but it is far more serious and early detection is critical for successful treatment.
 Melanoma is a skin cancer that can metastasize, or spread from one part of the body to another.
 The risk of metastasis correlates to the depth of the melanoma.
-So again, early detection is key.
+So again, early detection through skin cancer screening and self-examination are key.

 Annual skin cancer screenings are important for early detection and could save your life.
 Schedule a screening with one of our dermatologists today.
 MetroDerm, P.C. serves communities surrounding the metro Atlanta, GA area including Hiram, Sandy Springs, Roswell, Milton, Johns Creek, and Cumming.